 How to help

-- How are you taking breaks?
+- Are you taking breaks?

 - Have you been able to step away for lunch?